 Feel, Fuel & Noise

-Manufactured by Husqvarna, both the 580BTS Mark III and the 560BTS should uphold similar standards of quality and attention to detail.
+Belonging to the line of Husqvarna blowers, both the 580BTS and the 560BTS should have a shared standard of manufacturing and attention to detail.

-• Handling: Manufactured as backpack blowers, these two products are equipped with large engines and spacious fuel tanks, offering comfortable carrying while you work.
+• Designed as backpack blowers, both products boast substantial engines and sizable fuel tanks, making them easy to carry for extended periods.
 You'll find the throttle positioned on the tube of both products, ensuring that your left hand remains unoccupied for other activities.

-• Noise: The noise rating of the Husqvarna 580BTS Mark III at 106 dB exceeds that of the Husqvarna 560BTS at 97 dB.
+• The noise rating of the Husqvarna 580BTS at 106 dB exceeds that of the Husqvarna 560BTS at 97 dB.
 Consequently, opting for the Husqvarna 560BTS may provide a more comfortable experience for both you and your neighbors.

 CFM & MPH